langflow-ai/langflow/GCP-SETUP.md

 NAT_GATEWAY_NAME="nat-gateway"
 CLOUD_ROUTER_NAME="nat-client"

+# Set the GCP project's compute region
 gcloud config set compute/region $REGION

 # Verify the VPC and subnet exist
 vpc_exists=$(gcloud compute networks list --filter="name=$VPC_NAME" --format="value(name)")
 subnet_exists=$(gcloud compute networks subnets list --filter="name=$SUBNET_NAME AND region=$REGION" --format="value(name)")

+# Exit with an error message if the VPC or subnet does not exist
 if [[ -z "$vpc_exists" || -z "$subnet_exists" ]]; then
   echo "Error: VPC '$VPC_NAME' and/or subnet '$SUBNET_NAME' do not exist in region '$REGION'." exit 1 fi

+# Create a firewall rule to allow TCP port 8080 for all instances in the VPC
 gcloud compute firewall-rules create allow-tcp-8080 \
   --network $VPC_NAME \
   --allow tcp:8080 \